 1.Ski, more ski, and a bit of snowboarding!

 From skiing to snowboarding, adrenaline junkies will be in for a treat.
 Just make your way up to the Troodos Ski Resort on Mount Olympus and you’ll witness people of all ages having a blast in the snow as they unleash their energy.
-Whether you want to take it easy on the Sun Valley 1 and 2 slopes, or fancy a bit more of a thrill on North Face 1 and 2, there’s endless fun to be had.
+Sun Valley 1 and 2 slopes are ideal if you are a beginner, but if you fancy more of a thrill, you can go wild on North Face 1 and 2.

 2. Get some rest at a gorgeous hotel or Agrotourism getaway